Beginner’s Yoga Brisbane

 The Vinyasa Basics class is an active yoga class featuring traditional standing and seated poses as well as sun salutations.
-It’s a bit easier than a regular Vinyasa class and features more alignment cues so you can be sure you’re doing it right.
+It’s slower and easier than a regular Vinyasa class and has more alignment cues so you can be sure you’re doing it right

 Do I need to do the Beginner’s Yoga Course?